tseligman/spectrographics/README.md

-# spectrographics
+# Spectrographics
-Converting images to spectrograms
+Converting images to spectrograms!